confluentinc/demo-dsp-fraud-detection/README.md

 1. Select the side menu from the 3 horizontal lines icon in the top right
 2. Select `OpenSearch Dashboard` > `Dashboards`
 3. Select `Fraud Dashboard` from the list view
-4. You can see dashboards describing fraud events determined via flink in real time
+4. You can see dashboards describing fraud events determined via flink in real-time

 ### Generate Real & Fraudulent transactions and view them in the fraud dashboard![opensearch_dashboard.png](img/opensearch_dashboard.png)
 1. [Open the fraud UI](#connect-to-the-web-ui) **Note:** if the port forwarding is still running in the terminal it won't need to be port forwarded again.